QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 > If you want to expose the service on multiple interfaces, repeat the steps 2 and 3 described above, for each interface.

-Verify you are cutting through the sys-net VM firewall by looking at its counters, check for the lines in the chains `custom-forward` and `custom-dnat-qubeDEST`:
+Verify the rules on sys-net firewall correctly match the packets you want by looking at its counters, check for the counter lines in the chains `custom-forward` and `custom-dnat-qubeDEST`:

 ```
 nft list table ip qubes-firewall
 ```

-E.g. In our example, we can see 7 packets in the forward rule, and 3 packets in the dnat rule:
+In this example, we can see 7 packets in the forward rule, and 3 packets in the dnat rule:

 ```
 chain custom-forward {